wlchin/pycdr/docs/getting_started.rst

 Walkthrough analysis
 --------------------

-An annotated example is provided here: `Monocyte dataset`_
+An annotated example is provided here: :ref:`_monocyte-example`